sizeofvoid/libopeninput/doc/user/tools.rst

 default configuration for this device, for options that have more than a binary state all available options are listed, with the default one prefixed with an asterisk (``*``).
-In the example above, the default click method is button-areas but clickinger is available.
+In the example above, the default click method is button-areas but clickfinger is available.

 .. note:: This tool is intended for human-consumption and may change its output
           at any time.